Elements of Sequential Monte Carlo: Distributed Sequential Monte Carlo

-\subsubsection{Importance Weighted Independent SMC Samplers}
+\subsection{Importance Weighted Independent SMC Samplers}

 Assume that we have access to $M$ computing nodes.
 These could correspond to different machines, different cores, or even $M$ consecutive runs on the same machine.
 A (very) simple way of distributing computation across these nodes is to run separate independent \gls{SMC} samplers on each node.
-Using the notation from above, let $\up^m \sim \rsdist(\up)$ denote all the random variables generated during the run of the \gls{SMC} sampler in node $m\in\{1,\dots,M\}$.
+Using the notation from above, let $\up^m \sim \rsdist(\up)$ denote all the random variables generated during the run of an \gls{SMC} sampler with $\Np$ particles in node $m\in\{1,\dots,M\}$.
+The variable $\up^m$ can also be thought of as the random seed used to initialize the $m$:th sampler.
 We then get $m$ independent approximations of the target $\nmod_\Tm$ given by

 where we have assumed that each node uses the same number of particles $\Np$ and the same \gls{SMC} algorithm.
 Assume that we want to compute the expected value $\Exp_{\nmod_\Tm}[\fun(\xp_{1:\Tm})]$ of some test function $\fun$.
 Each node provides an estimate,